Abdulhallu/Projects/README.md

 # Projects
-his repository contains 8 academic and practical projects related to Business Analytics, Forecasting, Machine Learning, and Data Science.
+This repository contains 8 academic and practical projects related to Business Analytics, Forecasting, Machine Learning, and Data Science.